ubugeeei/ubcc/README.md

 # ubcc
-A toy C Compiler implemented by Rust.
+A toy C CodeGenerator implemented by Rust.

 ### Usage